-I can understand the frustration, however misplaced, from Clinton supporters.
+I can understand the frushowever misplaced, from Clinton supporters.
 But the WikiLeaks staff is committed to the mandate set by Mr. Assange, and we are not going to go away, no matter how much he is abused.
 That's something that Democrats, along with everyone who believes in the accountability of governments, should be happy about.

 Despite the mounting legal and political pressure coming from Washington, we continue to publish valuable material, and submissions keep pouring in.
-There is a desperate need for our work: The world is connected by largely unaccountable networks of power that span industries and countries, political parties, corporations and institutions; WikiLeaks shines a light on these by revealing not just individual incidents, but information about entire structures of power.
-There are two contradictory myths about how we operate: on one hand, that we simply dump whatever comes to us into the public's arms and on the other, that we pick and choose material to harm our alleged political enemies ideology, habits and economic forces that sustain it.
+There is a desperate need for our work: The world is connected by largely unaccountable networks of power that span industries and countries, political parties, corporations and institutions: WikiLeaks shines a light on these by revealing not just individual incidents, but information about entire structures of power.

+While a single document might give a picture of a particular event, the best way to shed light on a whole system is to fully uncover the mechanisms around it - the hierarchy, ideology, habits and economic forces that sustain it.
 It is the trends and details visible in the large archives we are committed to publishing that reveal the details that tell us about the nature of these structures.
 It is the constellations, not stars alone, that allow us to read the night sky.